BaiganKing/Computer-Architecture/ls8/README.md

 Add the `HLT` instruction definition to `cpu.py` so that you can refer to it by name instead of by numeric value.

-In `run()` in your if-else block, exit the loop if a `HLT` instruction is encountered, regardless of whether or not there are more lines of code in the LS-8 program you loaded.
+In `run()` in your switch, exit the loop if a `HLT` instruction is encountered, regardless of whether or not there are more lines of code in the LS-8 program you loaded.

 We can consider `HLT` to be similar to Python's `exit()` in that we stop whatever we are doing, wherever we are.